-A unique privilege that Ascent Premium cardholders – those who have the American Express Platinum Charge or Business Platinum Charge – enjoy is that they can transfer their American Express Membership Rewards points to Qantas Frequent Flyer, whereas Ascent cardholders (most other Amex cards) cannot.
+A unique privilege that Ascent Premium Card Members – those who have the American Express Platinum Charge or Business Platinum Charge – enjoy is that they can transfer their American Express Membership Rewards points to Qantas Frequent Flyer, whereas Ascent Card Members (most other Amex cards) cannot.

 Given redemptions on oneworld partner airlines are generally cheaper through Cathay Pacific’s Asia Miles program rather than Qantas, when does it make sense transferring your hard-earned Amex Membership Rewards points to the latter?

 1. For a unique award you can only get through Qantas